Johnstown comic artist's legacy on display at Bottle Works

 “As a community in Johnstown, we often tell the sadder stories about ourselves, but this reminds us that we’ve been innovative in the past, from the steel mills to artists like Ditko,” Tisinger said.
 “And I think we are seeing a resurgence of innovation here today with Johnstown’s movement toward arts and outdoor recreation.”

-The exhibit celebrating Ditko is slated to grow with addition of family heirlooms including his art pens and video testimonials by his family, friends and artists influenced by him.
+The exhibit celebrating Ditko is slated to grow with additions of family heirlooms including his art pens and video testimonials by his family, friends and artists influenced by him.

 Artist Glenn Klimeck, of Richland Township, served as a guide for visitors to the soft opening of the exhibition Thursday.